FutuneAI/ai-visibility-framework/components/platform-weights.md

 **Primary mechanism:** Parametric knowledge from training data.
 No real-time retrieval in standard mode.

-**Implication for brand visibility:** A brand's representation in ChatGPT depends almost entirely on how it appeared in the pre-training corpus.
-If a brand was not present in sufficient volume and clarity before the training cutoff, it will not appear in ChatGPT responses regardless of current web presence.
+**Implication for brand visibility:** A brand's representation in ChatGPT is primarily influenced by patterns learned during training, with no direct access to real-time external content in standard mode.
+If a brand had a very limited or unclear presence in training data, it is less likely to appear in ChatGPT responses, regardless of current web presence.

 **What influences it:**
 - Volume of clear, consistent brand mentions across publicly crawlable sources before training cutoff
 - Quality and specificity of those mentions (generic mentions contribute less than specific, attributed descriptions)
 - Entity definition consistency across sources

-**What does not influence it:**
+**What does not directly influence it:**
 - Current website content
 - Recent press releases
 - New blog posts published after training cutoff

 **Strategic implication:** ChatGPT parametric visibility is a long-term accumulation problem.
 It cannot be fixed quickly.
-The primary lever is building consistent, high-quality external presence over time so that future training runs include better brand representation.
+The primary lever is building a consistent, high-quality external presence over time so that future training runs include better brand representation.

 ---